 Novel susceptibility genes were identified in previously established GWAS loci.
-In neversmokers, we have identified NEXN (nexilin F-actin binding protein) as the putative causal gene on 1p31.1.
+In never-smokers, we have identified NEXN (nexilin F-actin binding protein) as the putative causal gene on 1p31.1.
 Nexilin is an actin-binding protein known to play a role in cell adhesion and migration.
-Mutations in this gene have been associated with cardiomyopathy^{19, 20}.
-The 1p31.1 locus was first demonstrated to be associated with lung cancer as part of a genome-wide investigation of SNPs within all long non-coding RNA (lncRNA) genes21.
-SNP rs114020893 located in lncRNA NEXN-AS1 was associated with lung cancer and with similar association between adenocarcinoma and squamous cell carcinoma subgroups.
+Mutations in this gene have been associated with cardiomyopathy.
+19,20 The 1p31.1 locus was first demonstrated to be associated with lung cancer as part of a genome-wide investigation of SNPs within all long noncoding RNA (lncRNA) genes.
+SNP rs114020893 located in lncRNA NEXN-AS1 was associated with lung cancer and with a similar association between adenocarcinoma and squamous cell carcinoma subgroups.
 In silico analysis then predicted that rs114020893 could change the folding structure of NEXN-AS1.
 However, it was unclear if the lung cancer-associated SNP was acting through NEXN-AS1 or by regulating the expression of its corresponding gene, NEXN.
 Our current study supports the later.
-In this lncRNA study21, analyses by smoking subgroups were not performed.
-In McKay et al.6, the 1p31.1 locus was GWAS significant for overall lung cancer as well as for adenocarcinoma and ever-smoker subgroups, but did not reach significance in never-smokers.
-By using a TWAS approach, we demonstrated that this locus might also be relevant for the development of lung cancer in neversmokers and, at least in this subgroup, the susceptibility locus may mediate its effect by downregulating the expression of NEXN in lung tissues.
-Interestingly, a recent study demonstrated that the expression levels of NEXN-AS1 and NEXN are decreased in human atherosclerotic plaques and NEXN deficiency promotes atherosclerosis in an experimental mouse model22.
-NEXN seems to confer protection against atherosclerosis by suppressing inflammatory cytokines (IL-6 and TNFα), adhesion molecules (ICAM1, VCAM1, and MCP1), and extracellular matrix degrading enzymes (MMP1 and MMP9).
+In this lncRNA study, analyses by smoking subgroups were not performed.
+In McKay et al.,6 the 1p31.1 locus was GWAS significant for overall lung cancer as well as for adenocarcinoma and eversmoker subgroups but did not reach significance in neversmokers.
+By using a TWAS approach, we demonstrated that this locus might also be relevant for the development of lung cancer in never-smokers and, at least in this subgroup, the susceptibility locus may mediate its effect by down-regulating the expression of NEXN in lung tissues.
+Interestingly, a recent study demonstrated that the expression levels of NEXN-AS1 and NEXN are decreased in human atherosclerotic plaques and NEXN deficiency promotes atherosclerosis in an experimental mouse model.
+NEXN seems to confer protection against atherosclerosis by suppressing inflammatory cytokines (IL-6 and TNFα), adhesion molecules (ICAM1, VCAM1 and MCP1) and extracellular matrix-degrading enzymes (MMP1 and MMP9).
 The control exerted by NEXN on these molecular processes may also come into play in lung cancer.
-Here we showed that NEXN knockdown lung fibroblasts do not show altered endogenous DNA damage, implying the need of investigating alternative mechanisms of action in future functional studies.
+Here we showed that NEXN knockdown lung fibroblasts do not show altered endogenous DNA damage, implying the need for investigating alternative mechanisms of action in future functional studies.